NyklDB/nykldb.github.io/nyckeldb/README.md

 - Client-side: Because NyckelDB is written in JavaScript (Typescript actually, and transpiled to JavaScript), it runs on your local device in a web browser, not on a server.

-- Portable: A database typically means a single 'base' for your data, usually in the cloud.
+- Portable: A database historically means a single 'base' for your data, usually on a server.
 All API calls reference that <i>single source of truth</i>.
-NyckelDB aims to break that model.
-You may have a copy of your NyckelDB on your phone, one on your PC, and another on your friend's PC.
+However with NyckelDB, you may have a copy of your data on your phone, on your PC, and another copy on your friend's PC.
 When you want to update one copy from another copy, you simply <i>synchronize</i> them.
 This enables you to use your data offline, and synchronize it when you connect again.
 [See Syncing and sharing your data](#sync-and-share).